derickgross/DagpayAPI/README.md

 ## Dagpay API

-Use the following endpoints to interact with the Dagpay C# Azure Functions API:
+Use the following endpoints to interact with the Dagpay C# API:

 **_https://dagpayapi.azurewebsites.net/api/employee_** - GET to get all employees (and their dependents), and POST to add a new employee